ray-project/ray/doc/source/rllib/rllib-offline.rst

 Off-Policy Estimation (OPE)
 ---------------------------

 In practice, when training on offline data, it is usually not straightforward to evaluate the trained policies using a simulator as in online RL.
-For example, in recommeder systems, rolling out a policy trained on offline data in a real-world environment can jeopardize your business if the policy is suboptimal.
+For example, in recommender systems, rolling out a policy trained on offline data in a real-world environment can jeopardize your business if the policy is suboptimal.
 For these situations we can use `off-policy estimation <https://arxiv.org/abs/1911.06854>`__ methods which avoid the risk of evaluating a possibly sub-optimal policy in a real-world environment.

 With RLlib's evaluation framework you can: